akshatrksingh/Proj/README.md

 # Project-E-Commerce-Application

 This project has been done towards partial fulfilment of requirements for the course CS F213 – Object Oriented Programming in the odd semester AY 2022-23.
-We can registers users, categories, products, manages orders.

 ## Team Members